-- (a) If a party claiming patent infringement believes in good faith that (1) the court's Claim Construction Ruling or (2) the documents produced pursuant to Local Civil Rule 303.4 so requires, not later than thirty (30) days after service by the court of its Claim Construction Ruling, that party may serve "Final Infringement Contentions" without leave of court that amend its "Preliminary Infringement Contentions" with respect to the information required by Local Civil Rule 303.1(c) and (d). - (b) Not later than 50 days after service by the court of its Claim Construction Ruling, each party opposing a claim of patent infringement may serve "Final Invalidity Contentions" without leave of court that amend its "Preliminary Invalidity Contentions" with respect to the information required by Local Civil Rule 303.3 if: - (1) a party claiming patent infringement has served "Final Infringement Contentions" pursuant to Local Civil Rule 303.6(a), or - (2) the party opposing a claim of patent infringement believes in good faith that the court's Claim Construction Ruling so requires.
+- (a) If the parties stipulate to serving Amended or Supplemental Infringement Contentions and Invalidity Contentions. - (b) If a party claiming patent infringement believes in good faith that (1) the court's Claim Construction Ruling or (2) the documents produced pursuant to Local Civil Rule 303.4 so requires, not later than thirty (30) days after service by the court of its Claim Construction Ruling, that party may serve "Final Infringement Contentions" without leave of court that amend its "Preliminary Infringement Contentions" with respect to the information required by Local Civil Rule 303.1(c) and (d). - (c) Discovery has revealed information requiring modification of the contentions. - (d) Not later than 50 days after service by the court of its Claim Construction Ruling, each party asserting a claim, counterclaim or defense of invalidity may serve "Final Invalidity Contentions" as of right that amend its "Preliminary Invalidity Contentions" with respect to the information required by Local Civil Rule 303.3 if it believes in good faith that amendment is required by "Final Infringement Contentions" pursuant to

+Local Civil Rule 303.6(b) or the court's Claim Construction Ruling so requires.